Compiling MAME

 Apple macOS

 You’ll need a few prerequisites to get started.
-Make sure you’re on OS X 10.14 Mojave or later for Intel Macs or macOS 11.0 Big Sur for Apple Silicon.
-You will need SDL2 2.0.6 or later for Intel or SDL2 2.0.14 on Apple Silicon.
+Make sure you’re on macOS 11.0 Big Sur or later.
+You will need SDL 2 version 2.0.14 or later.
 You’ll also need to install Python 3 – it’s currently included with the Xcode command line tools, but you can also install a stand-alone version or get it via the Homebrew package manager.

 • Install Xcode from the Mac App Store or ADC (AppleID required).